MahroshAtif2005/tactIQ/README.md

 - Should a substitution be made right now
 - Which player is most suitable for the current match context
 - How fatigue is impacting performance and injury risk
 - Whether the team is tactically on track or under pressure

+### What tactIQ Analyzes

+• Current match context such as overs remaining, pressure situations, and tactical needs
+• Real-time player fatigue indicators and recovery readiness
+• Historical performance trends and workload thresholds

-It converts match context and player state into coach like actionable guidance.
+tactIQ converts historical workload data and live match context into clear, coach-like actionable guidance.

 ---
 ## Player Intelligence System